Devuxious/radon/contributing.md

 causes the same issue to happen.
 If possible, please also provide the obfuscated output.

-Extra: [this video](https://www.youtube.com/watch?v=53zkBvL4ZB4&vl=en) by [LiveOverflow](https://github.com/LiveOverflow) is a good reference for asking question well.
+Extra: [this video](https://www.youtube.com/watch?v=53zkBvL4ZB4&vl=en) by [LiveOverflow](https://github.com/LiveOverflow) is a good reference for asking a question well.

 #### Submitting an Issue Report as an Enhancement / Feature Request
 All enhancements and feature requests are tracked as GitHub issues for organizational purposes.